Skip to content

 What Are the Different Types of Nebulizers?

 Nebulizers are medical devices that turn liquid medicine into a mist that you can then easily inhale.
-For those who struggle with respiratory illnesses – like asthma and chronic obstructive pulmonary disease – nebulizers function to deliver medications deep into the lungs.
-Nebulizers are especially useful for those who are too young or too ill to use other devices, like metered dose inhalers.
+For those who struggle with respiratory illnesses – like asthma and chronic obstructive pulmonary disease (COPD)– nebulizers function to deliver medications deep into the lungs.
+Nebulizers are especially useful for young children or individuals unable to use other devices like metered dose inhalers, and for those who prefer nebulizers.

 Inhalation devices have existed for centuries and the earliest technologies were developed from papyrus around 1554 BCE.
 Technology advanced quickly from the 1850s to the 1950s, as innovators learned how to atomize medicine in liquid form and develop spray inhalers.
 People with asthma began using handheld atomizers in the early 1900s, and the first pressurized metered-dose inhaler hit the market in 1955.

-Nebulizers have come a long way since the 1950s, and patients can now choose between a variety of table-top models that make it easier to administer their breathing treatments at home.
+Nebulizers have come a long way since the 1950s, and patients can now choose between a variety of table-top models that make it easier to administer their breathing treatments at home, like jet nebulizers, vibrating mesh, and ultrasonic models.
 Patients also have access to portable and travel-friendly nebulizers – like the PARI Trek S Portable Nebulizer System – which can be used on the go.
 Many adult patients prefer to use a handheld nebulizer, while nebulizers with masks are available for children who cannot use a mouthpiece.

-The newest nebulizers operate silently to create medicated aerosols for patients to inhale.
+Vibrating mesh are the newest nebulizers that operate silently to create medicated aerosols for patients to inhale.
 Nebulizers today produce fine aerosol particles that you can easily inhale deep into your lungs, where the medication then works to treat asthma, COPD, cystic fibrosis, and other respiratory conditions.

 Types of Nebulizers

 There are three main types of nebulizers available today: jet, ultrasonic, and vibrating mesh or membrane.
-Each system produces medicated aerosol in a slightly different way to deliver these particles deeply into the lungs.
-Other differences between these types of nebulizers is their efficiency and the amount of medication they deliver to the lungs.
+Each type of nebulizer system produces medicated aerosol in a slightly different way to deliver these particles deeply into the lungs.
+Other differences between these types of nebulizers are their efficiency and the amount of medication they deliver to the lungs.

 Nebulizer medications come in different formulations.
 Many come in the form of a solution, while some are suspensions.
 In a solution, the drug mixture is completely dissolved in the formulation, which makes it easy to aerosolize.
 Drug particles are not completely dissolved in a suspension formulation, which makes it difficult for some nebulizer types to aerosolize.